landhini/Project-1/README.md

  [elk]
  10.0.0.8

-- Run the playbooks by running the followind commands:
+- Run the playbooks by running the following commands:

  cd /etc/ansible

  $ ansible-playbook install_elk.yml elk

  $ ansible-playbook install_filebeat.yml webservers

  $ ansible-playbook install_metricbeat.yml webservers

 - navigate to or curl http://10.0.0.8:5601 to check that the installation worked as expected.